hackutd/hackutd-tech-guide/dayof/Guided Project/Backend/api.md

     </div>
   );
 }
 export default ActivityPage;
   ```
 ---

 ## Challenge 2: Making the Weather Component

-> Before we create the file, let’s create the folder.
-In your `\src` , create a new folder called `\utils`.
+> Before we create the file, let's create the folder.
+In your `src` , create a new folder called `utils`.
 This folder is used to house helper functions, API calls, and other complex logic that we want to abstract away.
 >
-1. Now let’s create a file called `WeatherComponent.jsx` within our `\utils` folder.
+1. Now let's create a file called `WeatherComponent.jsx` within our `utils` folder.
 2. Go ahead and copy/paste the code snippet below.
 We are importing several modules that we will need to make this API work.
     ```js
   import React, { useState, useEffect } from 'react';
   import { getFirestore, doc, getDoc } from 'firebase/firestore';
   import axios from 'axios';
-  function WeatherComponent() {
+  function WeatherComponent() {}
     return (
     );
     }
   export default WeatherComponent;
   ```
 ---